zufre/sinatra-basic-forms-lab-cb-000/README.md

 ## Instructions

-The focus of this lab is to build out a way for a user to go to a 'homepage,' follow a link to a form where they can enter a puppy's information, and, upon submission, view the puppy's information.
+The focus of this lab is to build a way for a user to go to a homepage, follow a link to a form where they can enter a puppy's information, and, upon submission, view the puppy's information.